-Hans explains birth rates have already fallen to the level that results in “peak child“, and that this will given time, result in the end of population growth.
+Hans Rosling explains that birth rates have already fallen to the level that results in “peak child“, and that this will, given time, result in the end of population growth.

-Hans was somewhat of an optimist, with belief that although population levels are already a challenge, it is inevitable that having reached peak child population will stabilise and it will be manageable.
-But what about all the economists and politicians declaring we must have perpetual growth?
+Hans was somewhat of an optimist, with belief that although population levels are already a challenge for sustainable existence, it is inevitable that having reached peak child, population will stabilise and it will then be manageable.
+However there were two limitations to the model by Hans:

-Step 3 is: An understanding that peak child arrives prior to peak population, and that population pipeline will mean changes to birth rates will take 30 to 50 years to fully be reflected in population growth.
-But there is still a nagging doubt something could result in population growth continuing.
+Step 3 is: An understanding that peak child arrives prior to peak population, and that population pipeline will mean changes to birth rates will take up to a lifetime to fully be reflected in population growth trends.
+But there is still a nagging doubt, that something could result in population growth continuing.

 It is natural to assume that the pattern of population growth seen by our parents, grand parents and great-grand parents has been as things have always been.
 But no, while ‘peak child’ and generations a similar size to that of their parents, is how things were for tens of thousands of year and all of history until the last few hundred years.